Expanded Hemodialysis: An Overview

 Implementation and Challenges

-While HDx offers numerous advantages, its adoption requires addressing:
+While HDx therapy offers numerous clinical advantages vs HD and economic/operational vs HDF, its adoption requires addressing:

-1. Cost Considerations: The use of MCO membranes increases per-session costs compared to HD.
+1. Cost Considerations: The use of MCO membranes increases per-session costs compared to High flux dialyzers.

-2. Clinical Standardization: Evidence supporting the long-term benefits of HDx is emerging, necessitating larger and multicentric trials.
+2. Clinical Standardization: Evidence supporting the long-term benefits of HDx is available and growing.
+The knowledge of this technique and the evidence available is still limited in the nephrology community.
+New larger and multicentric trials are expected.

 Future Directions